 Heavy Duty Fluorescent Shop Light

-I purchased a Lithonia Lighting 4-Light Heavy Duty Shoplight Model #1284GRD RE from Home Depot for about $50 after considering several models.
-I choose the Lithonia 4-light model because:
+I purchased a Lithonia Lighting 4-Light Heavy Duty Shoplight Model #1284GRD RE for about $50 after considering several models.
+I choose the Lithonia 4-light model because (Editor’s Note: this product is no longer available and you should consider a modern version here.):

 Bulbs are not included, so I purchased two 2-packs of 4 foot long 32 watt T8 fluorescent bulbs for about $9.50 per 2-pack.